-- (1) BAA number - (2) Lead organization submitting proposal - (3) Type of business, selected among the following categories: "LARGE BUSINESS", "SMALL DISADVANTAGED BUSINESS", "OTHER SMALL BUSINESS", "HBCU", "MI", "OTHER EDUCATIONAL", OR "OTHER NONPROFIT" - (4) Contractor's reference number (if any) - (5) Other team members (if applicable) and type of business for each - (6) Proposal title - (7) Technical point of contact to include: title, first name, last name, street address, city, state, zip code, telephone, fax (if available), electronic mail (if available) - (8) Administrative point of contact to include: title, first name, last name, street address, city, state, zip code, telephone, fax (if available), electronic mail (if available) - (9) OCI waiver or waiver request included?
-Yes/No (If no OCI, a written certification must be included). - (10) Are one or more U.S. Academic Organizations part of your team?
-Yes/No - (10 a) If Yes, are you including an Academic Institution Acknowledgement Statement with your proposal for each Academic Organization that is part of your team?
-Yes/No) - (11) Total funds requested from IARPA and the amount of cost share (if any) - (12) Date proposal was submitted.
+- (1) BAA number - (2) Lead organization submitting proposal - (3) Type of business, selected among the following categories: "LARGE BUSINESS", "SMALL DISADVANTAGED BUSINESS", "OTHER SMALL BUSINESS", "HBCU", "MI", "OTHER EDUCATIONAL", OR "OTHER NONPROFIT" - (4) Contractor's reference number (if any) - (5) Other team members (if applicable) and type of business for each - (6) Proposal title - (7) Technical point of contact to include: title, first name, last name, street address, city, state, zip code, telephone, fax (if available), electronic mail (if available) - (8) Administrative point of contact to include: title, first name, last name, street address, city, state, zip code, telephone, fax (if available), electronic mail (if available) - (9) IP rights have been addressed in accordance with Section 3.4.3?
+Yes/No - (10) OCI waiver or waiver request included?
+Yes/No - (10a) If no OCI, a written certification must be included (see Appendix A letter template). - (11) Are one or more U.S. Academic Organizations part of your team?
+Yes/No - (11a) If Yes, are you including an Academic Institution Acknowledgement Statement with your proposal for each Academic Organization that is part of your team?
+Yes/No) - (12) Total funds requested from IARPA and the amount of cost share (if any) - (13) Date proposal was submitted.